Persuasion is a powerful word for anyone in the marketing space.

 Just like the clothes we wear and the cars we drive, what we talk about influences how others see us.
 It’s social currency.
 Knowing about cool things—like a blender that can tear through an iPhone—makes people seem sharp and in the know.
 So to get people talking we need to craft messages that help them achieve these desired impressions.

-This is the same reason why rich people talk about yachting, golfing, and horse riding when few middle-class people wouldn’t even care to talk about those topics.
+Social currency explains why rich people talk about yachting, golfing, and horse riding when few middle-class people wouldn’t even care to talk about those topics.

 Yachts are expensive and exclusive, thus speaking about them makes you exclusive.
 I mean, why would I talk about yachts if I can’t use one?
 That’d be even worse than if I didn’t even talk about them; it’d make me look like a show-off.